 In randomized controlled studies, there was a higher rate of cardiovascular deaths as well as non-fatal myocardial infarctions and strokes in the febuxostat-treated group compared with the allopurinol-treated group.
 Based on this new information, the FDA is limiting the use of febuxostat to patients for which allopurinol is not efficacious or patients who experience severe side effects with allopurinol, and there is now a boxed warning of cardiovascular death.

 In randomized controlled studies, liver function abnormalities were reported, including transaminase elevations greater than three times the upper limit of normal.
-Although this effect has not been shown to be clinically significant, a liver test panel, including serum alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase and total bilirubin is recommended prior to initiating febuxostat treatment as a baseline measurement as well as periodically during treatment and in patients experiencing any signs of hepatic injury.
+Although this effect has not demonstrated that it is clinically significant, recommendations include a liver test panel, including serum alanine aminotransferase (ALT), aspartate aminotransferase (AST), alkaline phosphatase and total bilirubin, prior to initiating febuxostat treatment as a baseline measurement as well as periodically during treatment and in patients experiencing any signs of hepatic injury.

 Febuxostat contraindications include patients that are treated with azathioprine or mercaptopurine since xanthine oxidase inhibition enhances serious toxicity such as myelosuppression.

 Patient monitoring should include signs and symptoms of MI and stroke as well as liver injury, as described above in the warnings and precautions section.
 Patients with impaired renal function appear to tolerate febuxostat well, and no dose adjustments are necessary.
 Febuxostat may actually slow the progress of mild or moderate chronic kidney disease.

 There is no known human toxicity with febuxostat treatment.